jayshreeanand/stacks-watchdog/README.md

 ### Setup Instructions

-1. Find our bot: @SonicShieldAIBot
+1. Find our bot: @StacksWatchdogAIBot
 2. Start a chat and click "Start"
 3. Complete the authentication process
 4. Configure your alert preferences